ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/anatomy/index.md

 pragma solidity ^0.5.10;

 contract Token {
-    // An `address` is comparable to an email address - it's used to identify an account on Ethereum.
+    // An `address` is comparable to an email address - it's used to identify an account on Cloiinkcoin.
     // Addresses can represent a smart contract or an external (user) accounts.
     // Learn more: https://solidity.readthedocs.io/en/v0.5.10/types.html#address
     address public owner;